 Slovakia may be a diminutive European country, but it has a surprisingly wide level of biodiversity.
 The country’s differing topography is home to a diverse animal population.
 The Tatry National Park in the High Tatras, where hunting has been banned, provides a habitat for martens, minks, marmots, otters, lynx, wildcats, bears, and wolves.
 The chamois that live here and in other parts of Slovakia are among many of the protected species of Slovakia.

-The lowlands and densely forested areas are home to numerous bird species including wild geese, ducks, partridges, and pheasants.
-Larger birds including hawks, eagles, and storks are protected by law.
+The lowlands and densely forested areas are home to numerous colorful Slovakian bird species including wild geese, ducks, partridges, and pheasants.
+Larger birds, including hawks, eagles, and storks, are protected by law.

 Slovakia’s forests have been diminished by farming and logging, although around two-fifths of the country is still covered by forested areas.
-Most of the trees are to be found in mountainous regions.
+Most of the trees are found in mountainous regions.
 On the Podunajská Lowlands, oak groves are common.
-The upper and middle slopes of the Carpathians are home to spruce forests whereas the lower levels give way to forests of beech.
+The upper and middle slopes of the Carpathians are home to spruce forests, whereas the lower levels give way to beech forests.

-Below the timberline in the Tartras dwarf pines dominate.
-Above the timberline, at its highest point, the landscape is covered by alpine grasses and small shrubs.
-Higher up the rocky terrain is dominated by lichens.
+Dwarf pines dominate below the timberline in the Tartras.
+At its highest point, above the timberline, the landscape is covered by alpine grasses and small shrubs.
+Higher up, the rocky terrain is dominated by lichens.

 Climate